Roche/pyreadstat/README.md

 * Not able to read SAS compressed files.
 * Dates, datetimes and times in SPSS POR files are not translated to python dates, datetimes and times, but stay as timestamps.
-* Cannot write SAS sas7bdat and xport version 8 (version 5 is supported).
+* Cannot write SAS sas7bdat.
 Those files can be written but not read in SAS and therefore are not supported in pyreadstat.

 Converting data types from foreign applications into python some times also bring some limitations: